-Owning a car in Singapore can be relatively expensive, fortunately, due to its size and efficient public transportation, there is no need for a private vehicle in the country.
+Owning a car here can be relatively expensive, but fortunately, due to its size and efficient public transportation, there is no need for a private vehicle in the country.
 The city has invested a lot of effort and time into the public transportation system, so much so that travelling from one end to another takes less than an hour, especially if you take the MRT.
 The train network is constantly expanding to provide travellers with an ease of accessibility to different parts of the city.
 Due to its cost efficiency, most residents in this city-state take public transport to get in and around the city quickly and affordably.

 One of the biggest benefits of being a PR is having access to CPF.
 The CPF works much like a pension system, where by PRs, Citizens and their respective employers are required to contribute a sum of money to their CPF account.
 CPF funds are typically split into different accounts.
 The Ordinary Account is reserved for insurance, education, investment and housing purposes, while the Special Account is catered for retirement, and Medisave meant to offset hospitalisation expenses and other medical insurances.

 There is rarely any political unrest in the country.
 Due to its strict laws and regulations, the country has maintained peace and order.
 Apart from this, regular police and military patrol in crowded places and surveillance has deterred and has aid in the prevention of crimes.
 In fact, the country’s crime rate is so low that it is noted to be one of the safest countries in the world to live and work in.